‘Political giant, towering intellectual’: Modi, Amit Shah and others mourn Arun Jaitley’s death

 “He was an articulate leader who made a lasting contribution to India,” Modi said.
 “His passing away is very saddening.
 Spoke to his wife Sangeeta Ji as well as son Rohan, and expressed condolences.
 Om Shanti.”

 President Ram Nath Kovind said that Jaitley had the unique ability to carry out the “most onerous responsibilities with poise, passion and studied understanding”.
 “His passing leaves a huge void in our public life and our intellectual ecosystem,” Kovind said.
 “Condolences to his family and associates.”
+Chief Justice of India Ranjan Gogoi expressed his condolence.
+“I am personally, deeply saddened by passing away of Arun Jaitley,” he told PTI.

 Union Home Minister Amit Shah said he was deeply saddened by Arun Jaitley’s death.
 “His death is a personal loss for me.
 I have not just lost a senior party colleague but also a member of my family, who guided me for several years,” Shah tweeted.

 Defence Minister Rajnath Singh called Jaitley “an asset to the government and the party organisation”.
 “He always had a deep and clear understanding of the issues of the day,” Singh said.
 “His knowledge and articulation won him several friends.”